Devs-At-Work/News-Voyager/README.md

 This project aims to develop a dynamic news website using a modern tech stack comprising React.js for frontend development and Express.js, Node.js, and MongoDB for the backend.

-This project aims to offer users a engaging news consumption experience.
+This project aims to offer users a engaging news consumption experience, with best of cloud-native practices!